How to Document a Process

 Figure 6: The key players in developing process documentation.

 Figure 7: Outlines the steps in developing process documentation material.

 How often should they be updated?

-Bear in mind that policy documents may rarely change over the years, but procedures may change monthly or quarterly.
+Remember that policy documents may rarely change over the years, but procedures may change monthly or quarterly.
 Across all document types, changes should be as and when the process changes due to:

 - Improvements in the business process

-- Changes in business direction and strategy particularly for policy changes
+- Changes in business direction and strategy, particularly for policy changes

 - Feedback from regular process audits of the actual process vs. the documented process